JoeyStanley/real/cv.md

 *2017 R Workshop Series.
 University of Georgia DigiLab.
 Athens, GA.*
 <ul style = "margin-left: 2em">
-    <li>An Introduction to R: Learn the Basics.September 13.
+    <li>An Introduction to R: Learn the Basics.
+September 13.
         <a href="/downloads/170912-intro-to-r-handout.pdf" class="paper" target="_blank" title="open a pdf of the handout to this presentation a new window"></a>
         <a href="/downloads/170913-flyer.pdf" class="flyer" target="_blank" title="open a pdf of the flyer for this presentation in a new window"></a></li>
     <li>An Introduction to ggplot2.
 October 12.